-Things to Do in Hay-on-Wye-

 Other notable cafes are The Old Electric Shop, which also doubles up as a really cool interiors boutique and The Granary, which has a beautiful little outdoor seating area.
 The seating area is also covered, so on the off chance it’s raining…you won’t get soaked through!

-If you’re heading up to Gospel Pass from Hay on Wye, you should consider heading a bit further and visiting Llanthony.
+Last up on our list of things to do in Hay-on-Wye is to visit Llanthony Priory.
+If you’re heading up to Gospel Pass from Hay-on-Wye, you should consider heading a bit further and visiting Llanthony.
 Llanthony is a tiny village in Crucorney on the northern edge of Monmouthshire and it’s home to somewhere quite remarkable – Llanthony Priory.
 You may see it on Google Maps as Llanthony Abbey, but we’re going to refer to it as Llanthony Priory.

 In the words of Giraldus Cambrensis, Gerald of Wales, the 12th-century traveller and chronicler, Llanthony Priory is, “truly suited to the monastic life… in a wilderness far removed from the bustle of mankind”.